Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

-In section\,\ref{sssec:sim}, we discussed that for lighter mediator masses having high boosts or for decays with higher displacements, the decay products could be very close in the $\eta$-$\phi$ plane, which will affect the multiplicity associated with the dSV.
+In section\,\ref{sssec:sim}, we have discussed that for lighter mediator masses having high boosts or for decays with higher displacements, the decay products could be very close in the $\eta$-$\phi$ plane, which will affect the multiplicity associated with the dSV.
 The implementation of the CMS magnetic field brings the simulated separation between the decay products, depending on its boost and decay position, close to what will be observed in the experiment.
 We need to demand a minimum cut on this separation to ensure that the detector can identify both the muons coming from the same dSV separately, and they are not too close to be misidentified as a single muon.
-In the latter case, $d_0$ of the reconstructed track will be very small, since this track will point towards the mediator particle's direction, which comes from the collision vertex, and looks like a prompt single muon.\footnote{For very displaced decays, the absence of hits in the inner tracker compatible with the muon track reconstructed in the MS provides some discrimination compared to prompt single muons.} In addition, if the two muons are very close, it makes the reconstruction of the dSV difficult as well.
+In the latter case, $d_0$ of the reconstructed track will be very small, since this track will point towards the mediator particle's direction, which comes from the collision vertex, and looks like a prompt single muon\footnote{For very displaced decays, the absence of hits in the inner tracker compatible with the muon track reconstructed in the MS provides some discrimination compared to prompt single muons.}.
+In addition, if the two muons are very close, it makes the reconstruction of the dSV difficult as well.
 This motivates a $\Delta\phi$ cut between the pair of muons from the same dSV.
-The ATLAS HL-LHC proposed analysis for dark photons\,\cite{ATL-PHYS-PUB-2019-002}, which also faces a similar problem of being highly boosted thereby making the muons coming from their decay very collimated, looks for a secondary pattern within a single Muon Region of Interest (RoI) to deal with such collimated cases and puts a $\Delta\phi >$ 0.01 cut between the secondary and the primary patterns in the same RoI.
+The ATLAS HL-LHC proposed analysis for dark photons\,\cite{ATL-PHYS-PUB-2019-002}, which also faces a similar problem of being highly boosted, thereby making the muons coming from their decay very collimated, looks for a secondary pattern within a single Muon Region of Interest (RoI) to deal with such collimated cases and puts a $\Delta\phi >$ 0.01 cut between the secondary and the primary patterns in the same RoI.
 For the CMS analysis, we put a similar cut.
-The $\phi$ values of displaced particles, as observed in the detector, change with the radial distance due to its mismatch with the detector's $\phi$ segments\,\cite{Bhattacherjee:2019fpt}, and therefore, it is important to specify the radial value at which we are computing this $\Delta\phi$.
-In this work, we have used the $\phi$ values at the outermost edge of the CMS detector, i.e., $R =$ 7\,m and $Z =$ 10\,m.
+The $\phi$ values of displaced particles, as observed in the detector, change with the radial distance due to its mismatch with the detector's $\phi$ segments\,\cite{Bhattacherjee:2019fpt}, and therefore, it is important to specify the radial value at which we are computing this $\Delta\phi$, like specified in Chapter 7 (section 7.1.4.1) of the TDR for the Phase-II upgrade of the CMS Muon Detectors\,\cite{CERN-LHCC-2017-012}, where they discuss trigger algorithm for displaced muons.
+We have used the $\phi$ values at the outermost edge of the CMS detector, i.e., $R=7$\,m, $Z=10$\,m.
+One could use the standard way of calculating the $\Delta\phi$ or $\Delta R$ using the momentum of the muons from their tracks ($\Delta\phi_{\mu\mu,{\rm mom}}$), and later we have compared the two.

 Once the event passes the L1 trigger, at the High-Level Trigger (HLT) and offline analyses, it is a lot easier to find out the dSV due to the availability of more information as well as more time.
 Then, we can apply a cut on the transverse distance of the dSV from the interaction point in order to further reduce any prompt di-muon background.
 Table\,\ref{tab:muon_cuts} shows the various sets of cuts applied on the signal when the mediator particle (LLP) decays into a pair of displaced muons, denoted as $D^i_{\mu \mu}$, where $i$ indicates either a harder set of cuts\,($D^H_{\mu \mu}$) or a softer set of cuts ($D^S_{\mu \mu}$).
 These cuts can be combined with the selection cuts based on the various production channels denoted by $P^{H/S}_\text{Mode}$, as discussed in section\,\ref{sssec:analysis}, which can let us relax both the sets of cuts, allowing for better signal efficiencies with lower backgrounds.